1Blademaster/account-creator/README.md

 This is a simple python script which can be imported into other programs to help either create random, bogus data or enter data into a website provided.
 The websites are opened using Firefox and selenium, this is so that the script is semi-automatic, if anything needs to be done manually it can be done.

-You can check out my blog post at [dev.to](https://dev.to/1blademaster/sign-up-form-automation-with-python-6hg) to learn more
+You can check out my blog post at [dev.to](https://dev.to/1blademaster/sign-up-form-automation-with-python-6hg) to learn more as well!

 #### Features:
 - You can use proxies with the script to evade IP blocks